 Sadly, relationships do break down and in such instances the welfare of any children is paramount.

 When it comes to dealing with child care matters, we understand that emotions may be running high.
-Our experienced team of solicitors are able to anticipate this and, utilising their experience in a wide range of family law matters, are able to offer practical solutions to any child care issues.
+Our experienced team of family solicitors are able to anticipate this and, utilising their experience in a wide range of family law matters, are able to offer practical solutions to any child care issues.

 When it comes to child care matters, communication is key.
 This is why we adopt a conciliatory approach to encourage both parties to find a resolution they can agree to that works in the best interests of their child.